-- 26 November – 4 December
+26 November – 4 December

-On-line training program with a tutor can start any day.
+The on-line training program with a tutor can start any day.
 Upon completion, there are five days on-site teaching practice of actual ESL students under the supervision of an experienced TEFL trainer.

 During the training, we help TEFL students set up a professional resume and supply them with information on how to get in touch with their prospective schools.